coderamen666/srd-v3.5-md/spells/magic-overview.md

 spell slots he used up the day before.

-**Recent Casting Limit:** As with wizards, any spells cast within the last 8 hours count against the sorcerer's or bard's daily limit.
+**Recent Casting Limit:** As with wizards, any spells cast within the last 8 hours count against the sorcerer’s or bard’s daily limit.

-**Adding Spells to a Sorcerer's or Bard's Repertoire:** A sorcerer or bard gains spells each time he attains a new level in his class and never gains spells any other way.
+**Adding Spells to a Sorcerer’s or Bard’s Repertoire:** A sorcerer or bard gains spells each time he attains a new level in his class and never gains spells any other way.
 When your sorcerer or bard gains a new level, consult Table: Bard Spells Known or Table: Sorcerer Spells Known